bmbruno/SitecoreSpark.ContentAuthorTokensForSitecore/README.md

  * `SitecoreSpark.CATS.StartTag` - The opening tag for tokens (default is "{{")
  * `SitecoreSpark.CATS.EndTag` - The closing tag for tokens (default is "}}")
  * `SitecoreSpark.CATS.CacheSize` - Size of token cache (default is 10MB)
- * `SitecoreSpark.CATS.DefaultDatabase` - Default content database (default is "master"); change this if you don't edit content out of "master"
+ * `SitecoreSpark.CATS.DefaultDatabase` - Default content database (default is "master"); change this if you don't edit content in "master"

  **Note**: The `CacheSize` setting is particularly important.
-Tokens must be stored in cache to render.
+Tokens must be stored in cache in order to render, so be sure not to zero this out.

  #### 3. Verify the Installation ####